 No. The cleaning detergents used in dishwashers are too harsh, and may cause irritation to your vagina.
 Boiling for five minutes in water is best.

 At the end of every period, your Ruby Cup should be boiled for five minutes to sterilize.
 This way you can be sure that it’s clean for your next period.
-Ruby Sterilizer is great for cleaning between periods – put your cup inside the sterilizer with water and boil in the microwave or oven.
+Ruby Clean is great for cleaning between periods – put your cup inside the Ruby Clean with water and boil in the microwave.

 Microwave: boil for 5 minutes at 1000 Watts